-Anthony is the founder and previously the CEO of Tonic Systems and a founding Non-Executive Director of Cameron Systems.
+Anthony has previously been Investment Director of Starfish Ventures and was the founder and previously the CEO of Tonic Systems and a founding Non-Executive Director of Cameron Systems.

-Anthony holds bachelor degrees in Computer Science and Electrical Engineering from University of Melbourne and holds a Master's degree in Electrical Engineering from Stanford University California
+Anthony holds bachelor degrees in Computer Science and Electrical Engineering from University of Melbourne and holds a Master's degree in Electrical Engineering from Stanford University California.